|Creating External (Shared) Database Connections|

 To create an external (shared) database connection, select Connection subcategory.
 Open the item.→ → from the main menu.
 Expand the category and its

 In the dialog, specify the properties of the external (shared) database connection in the same way as in the case of internal one.
-See Database Connection Properties for detailed information about how database connections should be created.
+For detailed information about how database connections should be created, see Database Connection Properties.

 When all properties of the connection have been set, you can validate your connection by clicking thebutton.